HomeOnMars/projektoOmnijo/OmniCentro/Historio.md

-[^Historio-RdO-Recesio-bankoj]: When the local banks (and foreign bank branches) failed, instead of bailing them out, Serena opted for directly taking them over- Consolidated them into her own newly opened bank "Banko de Omnijo" one by one.
+[^Historio-RdO-Recesio-bankoj]: When the local banks (and foreign bank branches) failed, instead of bailing them out,
+  <span style="color:Beige">Serena</span> opted for directly taking them over-
+  Consolidated them into her own newly opened bank "Banko de Omnijo" one by one.
-  A move that many considered crazy- but ended up working better than expected, actually, with much more competent new management saving the day and integrating everything. <br>
+  A move that many considered crazy- no one even know where she found enough money in the royal coffer to start her own bank (though some guessed that it might have something to do with the <span style="color:Beige">Queen</span>'s recent involvement in the new cyptocurrency)- but ended up working better than expected, actually, with much more competent new management saving the day and integrating everything. <br>
-  With this as an example, Serena found it much easier for her government to take over all kinds of businesses whenever they go bankrupt- especially when most of them turned out to be easily savable afterall.
+  With this as an example, <span style="color:Beige">Serena</span>
+  found it much easier for her governmental Office of Finance `OCOF` to take over all kinds of businesses whenever they go bankrupt- especially when most of them turned out to be easily savable afterall.
   As for the old management-
-  many of them are already cashing out and enjoying the holiday elsewhere as Serena's new law allows them to do so and leave, possibly explaining their over-tendency to declare bankruptcy so early and easily.
+  many of them are already cashing out and enjoying the holiday elsewhere as Serena's new law allows them to do so and leave (like all old employees that got fired- who each got very, very generous compensation), possibly explaining their over-tendency to declare bankruptcy so early and eagerly.<br>
+  Another reason for the mass bankruptcy declarations may be the never-ending lawsuits following <span style="color:Beige">Serena</span>'s constant changes to her countries' laws.
+  An example: she declared the super-long ALL CAPS SENTENCES in so many terms and conditions unreadable and should be automatically voided. <!-- Her original words were actually "the terms and conditions should be treated as being what the average users think they have accepted, instead of what all those empty unreadible words say.", This was actually not published and pushed into the law... until a while later, bundled with her copy-right law reforms, triggering another wave of chaos...  -->
+  Which became the law within hours after its boardcasting.
+  Before many companies had the chance to finish re-formating their T&C, a local lawsuit has already catched the eye of the public, with the recently-appointed immigrant judge ruled in lightning speed that the company was in the fault, as one of the NO LIABILITIES cause deemed unreadable and voided.
+  The subsequent massive increase in lawsuits following that example drove many local companies into bankruptcy... meaning they eventually got taken over by the `OCOF` in relatively good conditions.

 ### La fondo de *OmniCentro*